rosyberti/website/advanced-python/pandas-data-input-output.md

 For those unfamiliar with working with directory notation, the `.` at the start of the filepath indicates the current directory.
 Similarly, a `..` indicates one directory above the current directory, and a `...`indicates _two_ directories above the current directory.

-This syntax is exactly how we reference (and import) files that are above our current working directory.
+This syntax (using periods) is exactly how we reference (and import) files that are above our current working directory.
 As an example, open a Jupyter Notebook inside the `new_folder` folder, and place `stock_prices.csv` in the parent folder.
 With this file layout, you could import the `stock_prices.csv` file using the following command:

 ```python